 Forgiving Too Easily

-Forgiveness is a tricky business, enough so that we want to expand on our blog from early April.
-This week an interesting essay by Annette Roberts from Tiny Buddha leads us through the problem of forgiveness.
+Forgiveness is a tricky business.
+An interesting essay by Annette Roberts from Tiny Buddha leads us through the problem of forgiveness.
 I want to quote a bit from the essay and comment as we explore further the road Roberts has walked toward, around, and beyond forgiveness.
 Roberts describes her life in childhood, and forgiveness came easily in her family:

 “When people were hurtful or insulting or inconsiderate, I didn’t take it too personally and didn’t hold grudges.
 I tried to see it from their perspective; I just assumed whatever they did had nothing to do with me or they had things going on in their life.
 Or I assumed they were trying their best at the time.”

 Roberts is describing a very common problem with forgiveness.
 As she develops her essay, she describes a life in which she forgives too easily.
 Or, maybe more accurately, far too quickly.
 Roberts bounces through life, forgiving people right, left and center, without ever really thinking much about what she is doing.

 It develops that as a young adult Roberts ended up in court on a misdemeanor charge.
 Surprisingly, she had violated a restraining order against her taken out by an ex-boyfriend.
 She pinched the ex-boyfriend during a fight and now she was in trouble for it.

 She relates the all-too-common story of a bad relationship gone very wrong.
 In doing so, she realizes something profoundly important: she had been forgiving her ex, and many other people in her life, far too easily.
 She had been forgiving them before she had fully felt and integrated the injury these people had done to her.
 This includes the righteous anger she would have felt toward them for that injury.